QBDev0ps/DevOps-Cloud-projects/Project1.md

 ![useradd and userdel](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/700726dc-ffda-4755-8e38-aaf6dc91d903)

-as can be seen in the above image, Userdel is used to delete a user account.
+As can be seen in the above image, userdel is used to delete a user account.
 We simply enter the command along with the name of the user account.
 In our instance, we entered the following command to delete the user account named Abdul1:

 `userdel Abdul1`

-## 35.
+## 35. apt-get Command

+This command is used for handling Advanced Package Tool Libraries in Linux.
+It lets us retrieve information and bundles from authenticated sources to manage, update, remove and install software and their dependencies.
+Using this command requires Admin privileges.